 The main lesson here is USE YOUR EARS.

-There are more advance uses for audio compression like parallel compression, side chain compressing, and multi band compressing, but for now I just want you to focus on what I outlined today.
+There are more advance uses for audio compression like parallel compression, side chain compressing, and multi band compressing, So keep reading to learn more about these topics with links to video examples.

 Share this Post